SuttonNet

 +

-• Build on others' good information that you have quoted, by adding examples and comments of your own.
+• Build on others' good information that you quote online, by adding examples and comments of your own.

 • If you use any photos that aren't yours, get permission from the owner.
 Check copyright provisions on stock photos when you download them.
 Some are for non commercial use, or only for restricted commercial use unless you pay a fee.